dimitar-grigorov/tampermonkey-softuni-theater-mode/README.md

 ## Usage

-Simply install the Tampermonkey script and enjoy an improved SoftUni.bg video streaming experience.
-The floating button makes it easy to switch between an expanded video view and a compact layout with course information.
+1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension if you haven't already.

-## Installation
+2. Click [here](https://raw.githubusercontent.com/dimitar-grigorov/tampermonkey-softuni-theater-mode/main/softuni-theater-mode.js) to view the raw script file.

-1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension.
+3. Once on the raw script page, Tampermonkey should detect the script and prompt you to install it.
+Click the "Install" button in the Tampermonkey interface.

-2. Click [here](<SCRIPT_RAW_URL>) to install the SoftUni Theater Mode script.
+4. Refresh or open a new SoftUni.bg video stream page to see the floating button in action.

 ## Author

-Dimitar Grigorov
+[Your Name]

 Feel free to contribute or report issues!